CFA® Charter Requirements

 The CFA exam is challenging.
 According to CFA Institute, candidates spend an average of 300 hours preparing for the exam for each level, and many find it easier with exam prep packages.
 It takes many candidates more than one attempt to pass each level.
 If you do not pass a level, you can take it again the following exam season.
-Here are the requirements for taking the exam:

 - Meet the CFA exam education prerequisite: To sit for the exam, you’ll need to have earned a bachelor’s degree or be in the final year of your degree.
 However, if you have four years of relevant work experience, or you have a combination of university education and work experience that totals four years, you could be eligible to take the exam.

 - Have the proper documentation: To register for the Level I exam for the first time, you must have an international travel passport.
 It is the only form of identification accepted at the exam centers.

 - Enroll in the CFA Program: The CFA Program is a self-study, graduate-level curriculum.
 You can start your enrollment from this CFA Institute web page.

 - Understand the exam language: All three levels of the CFA exam are administered only in English.

 - Live in a country where CFA Institute conducts business: Individuals who live in certain countries cannot take the CFA exam because of U.S. laws, sanctions, and trade regulations.
 CFA Institute has all the details.